Skip to main content

 Secrets

-To access Secrets in the Pipeline, you can pass in a reference to the Pipeline container's env using valueFrom.secretKeyRef in the standard Kubernetes way.
+To access Secrets in the Pipeline, you can either provide additional RBAC so that the pipeline can kubectl get secret secret or pass in a reference to the Pipeline container's env using valueFrom.secretKeyRef in the standard Kubernetes way.

 note